Newiz430/newiz430.github.io/index.md

 A graph contrastive learning framework aiming to preserve community strength throughout the learning process.

 Firstly, we present two novel graph augmentation methods, Communal Attribute Voting (CAV) and Communal Edge Dropping (CED), where the perturbations of node attributes and edges are guided by community strength.
-Secondly, we propose a dynamic ``Team-up'' contrastive learning scheme, where community strength is used to progressively fine-tune the contrastive objective.
+Secondly, we propose a dynamic ''Team-up'' contrastive learning scheme, where community strength is used to progressively fine-tune the contrastive objective.

 #### [Counting is All You Need: Weakly-Supervised Immunohistochemical Cell Segmentation and Localization by Numbers](https://github.com/Newiz430/CellSegmentation) (2021-2022)